canonical/operator/STYLE.md

 units = [units for app in model.apps for unit in app.units]

 for current in (
-    status for status in pebble.ServiceStatus if status is not pebble.ServiceStatus.ACTIVE ):
+    status for status in pebble.ServiceStatus if status != pebble.ServiceStatus.ACTIVE
+):
     ...
 ```